exactly-once/Home/content/posts/messaging-infrastructure.md

 If two or more operations are combined into a transactions, it is guaranteed that either all operations complete successfully or neither does.
 This is the atomicity property of a transaction.
 Atomicity is not enough, though.
 We also need to make sure that the results of the transaction are not lost.
 In other words, we need these transactions to also be durable.
 That means that an operation can be transactional if it interacts with a medium that can durably record state.

-Out of the five building blocks above, one is non-transactional by nature -- execution of the business logic.
+Out of the five operations above, one is non-transactional by nature -- execution of the business logic.
 That might come as a surprise for you at first.
 Don't we talk about transactional execution of business logic all the time?
 Of course we do but this is a kind of mental shortcut.
 In reality the effect of executing business logic is just a bunch of bits flipped in the volatile memory of the computer.
 Unless that machine has a persistent RAM (which we assume is not the case), execution of business logic cannot take part in a durable atomic transaction.

-The way the blocks are grouped in transactions defines the behavior of the system.
+## Consistent messaging

+As we mentioned in [our first post](https://exactly-once.github.io/posts/consistent-messaging/), the message processing needs to follow a specific pattern in order for the distributed system to be consistent.
+We called that pattern *consistent messaging*.
+Let us now examine possible ways of arranging the basic operations of message processing into transactions such that fit the consistent messaging pattern.

 ## No transactions